Brunei entry requirements for Myanmar passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport must be valid for at least 6 months from your date of entry into Brunei.
+| Valid passport Must be valid for the duration of stay | Your passport must be valid for at least 6 months beyond your intended departure date from Brunei.
 Airlines check this at check-in — if your passport expires sooner, you will be denied boarding. | Required |

-| Return or onward ticket Proof of departure from Brunei | Immigration officers at Brunei International Airport routinely ask for a confirmed onward ticket.
+| Return or onward ticket Proof of departure from Brunei | Immigration officers routinely ask for a confirmed onward ticket.
 Have a printed or digital copy of your return flight or a ticket to your next destination ready. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Carry a printed hotel confirmation or a letter of invitation from your host in Brunei.
-Immigration may ask where you are staying, especially if you arrive without a clear itinerary. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Carry a hotel confirmation or a letter of invitation from your host in Brunei.
+Immigration may ask for this at the counter, especially if you arrive without a clear itinerary. | Recommended |

-| Proof of funds Sufficient money for your stay | Have at least BND 500 (or equivalent in cash or credit card) available.
-Immigration can ask to see proof of funds, though this is rare for short visa-free visits. | Recommended |
+| Proof of funds Sufficient money for your stay | Have at least 500 BND (or equivalent in cash, credit card, or bank statement) available.
+Officers rarely check this for short visa-free stays, but it helps to have proof ready. | Recommended |

 What happens at the border